-The net foreign exchange position of CISCO as at 31/12/2021 was \in 524k.
+The net foreign exchange position of CISCO as at 31/12/2022 was €35k.
 The Company monitors and assesses on a continuous basis its Foreign Exchange exposures and takes actions when deemed necessary.

-• K-CMG (Clearing Margin Given) - This is an alternative to K-NPR to provide for market risk for trades that are subject to clearing as set out in Article 23 of IFR.
+K-CMG (Clearing Margin Given) - This is an alternative to K-NPR to provide for market risk for trades that are subject to clearing as set out in Article 23 of IFR.
 CMG means the amount of total margin required by a clearing member or qualifying central counterparty, where the execution and settlement of transactions of an investment firm dealing on own account take place under the responsibility of a clearing member or qualifying central counterparty.
 According to IFR, the Competent Authority (CySEC), shall allow an investment firm to calculate K-CMG for all positions that are subject to clearing, or on a portfolio basis, where the whole portfolio is subject to clearing or margining under several conditions.
-Given that these conditions are not met by CISCO, since it is part of a group containing a credit institution, k-CMG is not applicable for the Company.
+Since CISCO is part of a group containing a credit institution, the conditions set on IFR Article 23 are not met.
+Therefore, k-CMG is not applicable for the Company.